kirillzhosul/gofra/docs/index.md

 **A Stack-based compiled programming language**

+**Project is made for FUN and educational purposes!
+Don`t expect anything cool from it and just try/contribute**

 ## Overview
 Gofra is a **concatenative** (stack-based) programming language that compiles to native code.
 Programs are written using [Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation), where operations follow their operands (e.g `2 + 2` is `2 2 +`).